jwhitham/aoc/2022/20/README.md

 I assigned each tree node a unique reference number to be used in place of a pointer.
 This is slower but leads to relatively readable code which works.
 The ownership issues created by directly using pointers are side-stepped.

+Theoretically the "tree list" should be faster than Vec or VecDeque, given enough list elements, but for the actual problem size (5000) it appears to be about 50% slower in benchmarks.
+This might be related to the use of references rather than pointers, or some other issue.
+For example, being a binary tree, the cache behaviour is unlikely to be as good as Vec.